-Its ultra-wide 17mm focal length is the best option for landscape and interior photography.
-It also features a floating internal focus mechanism that provides the best quality of image all through the focus range.
+Its focal length is the best option for landscape and interior photography, especially when photographing small, narrow spaces.
+It also features a floating internal focus mechanism that provides the best image quality throughout the focus range.

 - Tilt and shift lens compatible with all Canon EOS cameras; ultra wide 17mm focal length